bhecquet/seleniumRobot-server/README.md

 - *internal*: this variable has been created by seleniumRobot for internal use. **Do not edit**
 - *protected*: value should not be displayed to non admin users or users that do not have the `Can see protected vars` right (e.g: passwords)

+#### Define dependencies between applications ####

+In case your seleniumRobot test navigates through multiple application (app1 -> app2 -> app1), it may be useful to get variables from app2 at the same time as variables from app1.
+To do so, in "app1" configuration, select the 'linkedApplication' => 'app2'

+In seleniumRobot, variables from 'app2' will then be accessible with `param("app2.myVar")`

 ### Snapshot server ###

 This server aims at storing test snapshots to compare them